serhanylmz/mcq/huggingface/README.md

 ## Dataset Structure

 Each entry in the dataset contains the following fields:
-- question: The text of the question
+- question: The question
-- options: A list of possible answers
+- options: An array of possible answers
 - answer: The correct answer
 - language: The language of the question (always "sv" for Swedish)
 - country: The country of origin (always "Sweden")